matpalm/diy_twitter_client/README.md

 this is the next thing to do!

 ## TODOs semi prioritised...
+- make crawler not do a loop but instead stop when it gets to one that has time > process start time, can then run 2+ at same time (as long as pop next is atomic)
 - hook up something dead simple for classification; even word occurences to start with
 - hook up semi supervised version
 - work out best way to hook the classified as to-read ones higher into the ./read_tweets queue
+- expire friends list lookup, after a day/week/whatever should refetch
 - work out how to have the author of highly rated tweets have their friends more likely to be added to the crawl
 - use since_id in ./fetch_new_tweets.rb to avoid getting same tweets again and again
 - make crawl queue smarter, just round robin at the moment...